 Myth #5: Once you lose your teeth to gum disease, they are lost forever.

 There are multiple options for teeth replacement including dental implants.
 A qualified periodontal specialist will be able to determine which options are most appropriate for you.

-If you have questions about your risk for gum disease and treatment options, the periodontists at Gallardo and Lamas Periodontics and Implant Surgery of Miami, Florida, are available for a consultation.
+If you have questions about your risk for gum disease and treatment options, the periodontists at Gallardo Periodontics and Implant Surgery of Miami, Florida, are available for a consultation.
 Contact them today at 305-447-1447.